An expert's view on Sheffield United's new signing Charlie Goode and the story of the transfer window

-Sheffield United: The story of the transfer window and Keith Curle gives expert insight on Charlie Goode
+Sheffield United: Keith Curle's expert insight on Charlie Goode and another deadline day story

 The story of the transfer window at Sheffield United can be told through the names of the players they courted before choosing Charlie Goode.